bmyerz0/triton-cpu-emulation/README.md

 ## Tips

 The Codespace uses free tier time on Azure.
-When you are not using the Codespace, go to [Github Codespaces](https://github.com/codespaces and stop it).
+When you are not using the Codespace, go to [Github Codespaces](https://github.com/codespaces) and stop it.

 # Just view the notebooks without running them